REALcuba/NeedIt-Project/README.md

 # NeedIt-Project
 a donations web site

-use create-react-app to start the project
+use create-react-app to start the PROJECT